Evolution of Myoglobin in diving mammals

 than does Myoglobin.
 Diving mammals release O2

-from Myoglobin only under extreme pressure on deep dives.
+from Myoglobin only under extreme pressure during deep dives

-Deep-diving animals also collapse their lungs as a
+Deep-diving animals also collapse their lungs, and restrict

 Protein electrophoretic studies